ViralTexts/ALH_data/README.md

 # raw_data
-This is where raw data about our project lives.
+This is where additional data about the Viral Texts project lives.

-The file here is the top 50,000 lines of the dataset from 1836 to 1861.
+The .csv file here is the top 50,000 lines of the dataset from 1836 to 1861.
 For more detailed exploration, or for the larger 19th-century dataset, see viraltexts.northeastern.edu.

+The .gephi file contains network visualizations of the pre-1861 dataset.